philsturgeon/phil.tech/source/2011-12-15-pyrocms-gets-social.html.markdown

 layout: post
 title: PyroCMS Gets Social!
 category: pyrocms
-alias: blog/2011/12/pyrocms-gets-social
+alias: blog/2011/12/pyrocms-gets-social/
-excerpt: " \n\tTwo months ago I was doing some client work that ended up with me creating NinjAuth - a generic authentication layer between FuelPHP's auth package and social networks.
+excerpt: "Two months ago I was doing some client work that ended up with me creating NinjAuth - a generic authentication layer between FuelPHP's auth package and social networks.
 I've been working on it a fair bit on and off since then and in the last week I've ported it to CodeIgniter for use with PyroCMS and it's looking brilliant!